 COVID-19 FAQs: Recovery and Outcomes

-Learn if and how having arthritis may affect your recovery if you are infected with the novel coronavirus.
+Learn if and how having arthritis may affect your recovery if you are infected with COVID-19.

 Question: Am I more likely to have severe disease or be hospitalized with a COVID-19 infection if I have autoimmune or inflammatory arthritis?